olajep/rpi-cecd/README.md

 #RPI-CECD

-This is a quick hack to make HDMI-CEC work with OpenElec/Raspbmc on Raspberry Pi.
+This project ~~is~~ was a quick hack to make HDMI-CEC work with OpenElec/Raspbmc/XBMC on Raspberry Pi.

-The goal is to make your TV remote work with XBMC
+##Project status as of 2012-08-11
+libcec (http://libcec.pulse-eight.com/) as of 1.8.0 have added support for the RPi.
+This, in combination with OpenElec replacing rpi-cecd with libcec on the RPi platform, makes this project deprecated.

+I might fix issues with the current code, but I won't merge new features.

+It was a fun toy project while it lasted, but good riddance.

 ##LG Menu Buttons Workaround
 For LG models lacking the back/menu buttons use the following key combos: